DISCO: Language-Guided Manipulation with Diffusion Policies and Constrained Inpainting: Experiment

+\textbf{Results.} As shown in Table~\ref{Fig: calvin exp results}(b), DISCO achieved the best performance on the zero-shot transfer (ABC$\rightarrow$D) tasks, with an average length of 3.57, improving upon the SOTA baseline policy.
+Vanilla inpainting did not improve performance --- this was primarily due to the inaccurate keyframes that caused the suboptimal action generation.
 We observed that DISCO mainly improved success rates in two types of scenarios: those requiring (i) additional observational information and (ii) common-sense understanding of the language instructions.
 For example, the task \emph{"Place the grasped block into the slider"} requires the robot to first grasp and lift one block and then place it into the slider.
 However, CALVIN does not provide precise observations of the slider (only whether it ``left'' or ``right'') and the policy has to infer its position and whether it is open/closed from the training dataset.
 DISCO exploits the image processing capabilities of VLMs to infer the state/position of the slider and generate sufficiently useful keyframes.
-This led to an increase of task success from $25\%$ to $70\%$.
+This led to an increase of task success from $70\%$ to $90\%$.
 For the task \emph{``Push the red/blue/pink block to the left/right side''}, the language instruction was not in the dataset and requires the policy to understand that it is required to push the block in a particular direction.
 The baseline policy struggled with this task, achieving only a $50\%$ success rate, but by using the common-sense understanding of VLMs, DISCO improved the success rate to $85\%$.